-- Jet aircrafts fly through the lower stratosphere because it provides perfect flying conditions. - Ozone layer lies within the stratosphere mostly at the altitude of 15 to 35 km above earth's surface. - Ozone layer acts as a protective cover as it absorbs ultravoilet rays of solar radiation. - Depletion of ozone may result in rise of temperature of ground surface & lower atmosphere. - Temperature rises from -60°C at the base of the stratosphere to its upper boundary as it absorbs ultra-voilet rays. - Upper limit of the Stratosphere is called stratopause.
+- The stratosphere is more or less devoid of major weather phenomenon but there is circulation of feeble winds & cirrus cloud in the lower stratosphere. - Jet aircrafts fly through the lower stratosphere because it provides perfect flying conditions. - Ozone layer lies within the stratosphere mostly at the altitude of 15 to 35 km above earth's surface. - Ozone layer acts as a protective cover as it absorbs ultra-voilet rays of solar radiation. - Depletion of ozone may result in rise of temperature of ground surface & lower atmosphere. - Temperature rises from -60°C at the base of the stratosphere to its upper boundary as it absorbs ultravoilet rays.

-(c) Mesosphere
+• Upper limit of the Stratosphere is called stratopause. (c) Mesosphere